mikebourbeauart/ftrack-from-source/README.md

 # ftrack-from-source
-A learning tool for running ftrack from the source.
+A WIP learning tool for running ftrack from the source.

 # Usage:
 1. Clone the project